backstage/backstage/plugins/adr/README.md

 Welcome to the ADR plugin!

-This plugin allows you to browse ADRs associated with your entities as well as a way to discover ADRs across others entities via Backstage Search.
-Use this to learn from the past experience of other projects to guide your own architecture decisions.
+This plugin allows you to explore ADRs connected with your entities, as well as discover ADRs across other entities using Backstage Search.
+Use this to inform your own architectural decisions based on the experiences of previous projects.

 ![ADR tab](./docs/adr-tab.png)